-We have again reached that period of the year when anxious parents lose their sleep over their child’s admission in good primary schools.
-As the fees in the international schools touch almost Rs 10 lakhs and the expenses in schools from conventional boards are no less than Rs 2 lakhs or Rs 1.5 lakhs, school admission of a child is a huge financial liability for which every parent must plan for.
+We have again reached that period of the year when anxious parents lose their sleep over their child’s admission to good primary schools.
+As the fees in the international schools touch, almost Rs 10 lakhs and the expenses in schools from conventional boards are no less than Rs 2 lakhs or Rs 1.5 lakhs, school admission of a child is a huge financial liability for which every parent must plan for.
 However, the reality is something else.

 School decisions are guided mostly by social standards and not by income standards.
 When a neighbourhood kid or a colleague’s child joins an esteemed international school, we tend to feel the pressure of matching up.
 This compelling urge to compete drives us to enrol our kids in the newly mushrooming coaching classes that supposedly would prepare the children for the admission tests and interviews conducted by coveted schools.

 Parents, these days, do not hesitate before paying huge sums of money for even admitting kids to such preparatory coaching classes!
 Be it a small or large sum of monetary resources required, you can simply take an education loan for your child’s studies.
 Below are some of the smart questions you should ask the educational institute/school you want to admit your children to.

 Ask yourself the following questions before opting for a school: